What Is Lithium?

 Lithium Brine Deposits

-Lithium-rich brine deposits are a major source of lithium production, particularly in South America.
-These deposits are formed by accumulating lithium-rich brine in closed basins over geologic time.
+Lithium-rich brine deposits are a major source of lithium production, especially in South America.
+These deposits form over geologic time as lithium-rich brine accumulates in closed basins.
 The brine typically contains lithium salts dissolved in underground aquifers.
-Extraction from brines primarily occurs from continental brine deposits, but extraction from geothermal and oilfield brines has gained much attention in recent years.
+While most extraction has focused on continental brine deposits, interest in geothermal and oilfield brines has grown significantly in recent years.

 Extraction Methods:

-- Evaporation Ponds: Brine is pumped into large evaporation ponds in regions with favorable climate conditions.
-Sunlight and natural evaporation cause the water to gradually evaporate, leaving behind concentrated lithium salts.
-The concentrated brine is then processed further to extract lithium compounds.
+- Evaporation Ponds: Brine is pumped into large evaporation ponds in areas with favorable climate conditions.
+Sunlight and natural evaporation gradually remove the water, leaving behind concentrated lithium salts.
+The remaining brine is then processed further to extract lithium compounds.

-- Direct Lithium Extraction (DLE): This method involves pumping brine directly from underground aquifers and using specialized technologies to extract lithium selectively.
-DLE techniques, such as selective ion exchange or adsorption, can help reduce the time and water required for lithium extraction.
+- Direct Lithium Extraction (DLE): This method pumps brine directly from underground aquifers and uses specialized technologies to selectively extract lithium.
+DLE techniques, such as selective ion exchange or adsorption, can significantly reduce the time and water needed for lithium extraction.
 Learn more about Direct Lithium Extraction technology.

 -